libreswitch/ops/tests/rest/rest_test.md

 ```
 {
+    "configuration":
-"configuration": {
+    {
         "name": "Port1",
         "interfaces": ["/rest/v1/system/interfaces/1"],
         "trunks": [413],
         "ip4_address_secondary": ["192.168.0.1"],
         "lacp": "active",
         "bond_mode": "l2-src-dst-hash",
         "tag": 654,
         "vlan_mode": "trunk",
         "ip6_address": "2001:0db8:85a3:0000:0000:8a2e:0370:7334",
         "external_ids": {"extid1key": "extid1value"},
         "bond_options": {},
         "mac": "01:23:45:67:89:ab",
-"other_config": {"cfg-1key": "cfg1val"},
+        "other_config": {"cfg-1key": ""},
         "bond_active_slave": "null",
         "ip6_address_secondary": ["01:23:45:67:89:ab"],
         "vlan_options": {},
         "ip4_address": "192.168.0.1",
         "admin": "up"
     }
 }
 ```

 ### Description

-1. Execute a  DELETE request on  /rest/v1/system/ports/Port1 and verify that the HTTP response is 204 NOT CONTENT.
+1. Execute a  DELETE request on  /rest/v1/system/ports/Port1 and verify that the HTTP response is `204 NOT CONTENT`.
 2. Execute a GET request on /rest/v1/system/ports and verify that the port is being deleted from the port list.
 3. Execute a GET request on /rest/v1/ports/system/Port1 and verify that the HTTP response is `404 NOT FOUND`.
 4. Execute a DELETE request on /rest/v1/system/ports/Port2 and ensure that the  HTTP response is `404 NOT FOUND`.
-5. Execute a DELETE request on  /rest/v1/system/ports/Port1 using Conditional request If-Match and verify HTTP response is 412 PRECONDITION_FAILED and 204 NOT_CONTENT
+5. Execute a DELETE request on  /rest/v1/system/ports/Port1 using Conditional request If-Match and verify HTTP response is `412 PRECONDITION FAILED` and `204 NOT CONTENT`

 ### Test result criteria

 #### Test pass criteria

 The test is passing for "deleting an existing port" when the following occurs:

-- The HTTP response is 204 NOT CONTENT.
+- The HTTP response is `204 NOT CONTENT`.
 - There is no URI "/rest/v1/system/ports/Port1" in the port list that is returned from the /rest/v1/system/ports URI.
 - When doing a GET request on "/rest/v1/system/ports/Port1", the HTTP response is `404 NOT FOUND`.
-- The HTTP response is 412 PRECONDITION FAILED if Conditional request If-Match provided entity tag does not match the Port entity-tag
+- The HTTP response is `412 PRECONDITION FAILED` if Conditional request If-Match provided entity tag does not match the Port entity-tag
-- The HTTP response is 204 NOT CONTENT if Conditional request If-Match provided entity tag matches the Port entity-tag
+- The HTTP response is `204 NOT CONTENT` if Conditional request If-Match provided entity tag matches the Port entity-tag
 - There is no URI "/rest/v1/system/ports/Port1" in the port list that is returned from the /rest/v1/system/ports URI.
 - When doing a GET request on "/rest/v1/system/ports/Port1", the HTTP response is `404 NOT FOUND`.
-The test case is passing for "deleting a non-existent" port when the HTTP response is `404 NOT FOUND` 1284.
+The test case is passing for "deleting a non-existent" port when the HTTP response is `404 NOT FOUND`.

 #### Test fail criteria

 The test is passing for "deleting an existing port" when the following occurs:

-- The HTTP response is not equal to 204 NOT CONTENT.
+- The HTTP response is not equal to `204 NOT CONTENT`.
 - When performing a GET request on "/rest/v1/system/ports", "Port1" is displayed in the ports URI list.
 - The HTTP response is not equal to `404 NOT FOUND` when doing a GET request on "/rest/v1/system/ports/Port1".

 The test case is failing for "deleting a non-existent port" when the HTTP response is not equal to `404 NOT FOUND`.

 ## REST API get method with recursion for interfaces

 ### Objective
 The test case verifies queries for:
 - All interfaces with depth equals zero
 - All interfaces with no depth parameter
 - A specific interface with depth equals one